prakharp/InterviewQuestions/Spring boot.md

     spring boot application java property file name is application.properties spring boot application YML file name is application.yml

+## 16. @Controller vs RestController
+The @Controller is a common annotation which is used to mark a class as Spring MVC Controller while the @RestController is a special controller used in RESTFul web services and the equivalent of @Controller + @ResponseBody .29-Aug-2017

 ## Spring Framework Annotations

 |Sl.No| Annotation    | Description  |